adamsilver/adamsilver.io-jekyll/_drafts/2039-01-01-making-fast-web-pages.md

 ---
 layout: post
-title: Making web pages fast
+title: Making websites fast
 date: 2039-01-01 09:00:01
-categories:
+categories: ux performance
 ---

-Often, we cram too much into a single page making pages load slower.
-Then people start blaming the page refresh as the cause of all performance problems.
-Then they'll suggest AJAX is the solution.
+This is how it goes.
+We cram a load of shit onto a single web page.
+This makes the page slow.
+Slow to load, slow to render.
+Slow.

+Instead of getting rid of the shit, people blame the page refresh for causing all these problems.
+Typically, they'll suggest loading stuff up later (after page load) with AJAX.

-AJAX, however, we still need to render new (parts of) screens.
-More crucially we still have to make a request to the server.
-And, there are penalties in using AJAX.
+AJAX, however, still needs to render new (parts of) screens.
+More crucially it still has to make a request to the server.
+That's not all&mdash;there are penalties in using AJAX.

-First, we have to send more Javascript code to be able to make AJAX calls, handle responses, inject responses and manage errors.
-This is more stuff, and more stuff makes the page load slower.
+First, we have to send more code to the client.
+We need to make requests, handle responses, traverse the Document, build and inject HTML, and manage errors when stuff goes wrong.

-Second, we've engineered away stuff that the browser does for free such as chunking and progressive rendering.
-To get this back we need hacks and yet more code.
+Second, using AJAX means engineering away stuff the browser does for free, such as chunking/progressive rendering.
+To get this back we need hacks and even more code.
+More on progressive rendering later.

-Third, we need to design and implement custom loading spinners which are problematic.
-They aren't accurate, unlike the browser’s native implementation.
+Third, we need to design and implement custom loading spinners which is yet more work but more importantly, they aren't accurate, unlike the browser’s native implementation.

-And they aren’t familiar to the user — that is, they are always custom to the site implementing them.
+They aren’t familiar to the user either&mdash;they are always custom to the website.
 But familiarity is a UX convention that we should only break if we really have to.

 This is not to say that AJAX is *bad*.
-AJAX is a useful enhancement in some situations as it avoids the need to request and reevaluating the same assets over and over.
+AJAX is a useful enhancement depending on the occasion as it avoids the need to request and reevaluate the same assets repetitively.

 However, it's not a solution to slow-loading pages.
 The real problem is that we've design a huge page that can never be fast.
-So how do we make pages fast?
+So how can we make pages fast?

+## 1. Less UI

+The fastest way to make web pages fast is to literally not add shit onto the page.
+Obvious.
+And yet, go and browser the Internet to see what I mean.

+Back?
+Good.
+Let's continue.

+Tabs.
+Instead split onto two separate pages or let the content stack beneath each other.
+Scrolling is easier than tapping.
+Anything more than two tabs works shitty on small screens anyway.
+If tabs are split across pages then easier to bookmark and keeps both pages smaller.
+Get rid.

+Carousels.
+Should I use a carousel.
+Again, no. Making carousels responsive, touch friendly and fully accessible is hard work and a lot of code.
+Nobody wants to use your carousel anyway.
+Kill it.

+If you have a carousel of images, like a typically ecommerce site or property site.
+Just show one decent quality image, and allow the user to view more on another page.
+Another page means link friendly, share friendly, and fast.
+It also means the user has chosen to look at images, meaning they'll expect a longer loading time.

+So much better than waiting for the carousel to automatically move, or to work out that the little fucking dots are or aren't tapable.
+Or to hope that a swipe gesture is actually going to do something.

+Carousels, tabs, accordions and expanding panels all have the same thing in common.
+They hide shit from the user.

+Heydon Pickering has coined a term called Unprogressive Non-enhancement.
+He explains:

+> You take some structured content, which follows the vertical flow of the document in a way that everyone understands.

+>Which people traverse easily by either dragging their scroll bar with their mouse, or operating the keyboard using the up and down keys, or using the spacebar.

+> Or if they're using a touch device, simply flicking backwards and forwards in that easy way that we've all become used to.
+What you do is you take that, and you fucking well leave it alone.

+Here's a few more.

+Scroll jacking.
+This makes your page feel completely broken.

+Background video.
+Nobody gives a shit.
+Get rid.

+Social media buttons.
+Leave it out.

+Modal windows.
+Fuck.
+Off.

+Floating labels: nobody wants to use the forms you've built.

+How about reimplemeting stuff the browser does such as a text resizer.
+CMD+ does it. etc. Also just make sure the text is a decent size.
+Too many sites don't do this.
+Build something better, need less configuraiton.

+Don't offer grid view list view.
+Test properly and do one properly if at all possible.
+Less UI again.

+And on and on and on.

-## 1. Write less damn code
+## 2. Less code

-In Write Less Damn Code, Heydon Pickering shows how to write less damn code, by literally choosing *not* to implement certain features.
-As I was watching the video, I couldn't help but nod my head ferociously until I felt sick.

-In the video he says blah and blah.
-I would extend this to blah and blah.

-- tabs (just make things stack, less hide and show is good, scrolling easy, tap tappy not so much)
-- grids (who needs a grid) https://github.com/Heydon/fukol-grids
-- carousels (really?)
+If you've followed rule number 1, you'll already be producing better experiences, and writing far less code.

+But we can write less code more literally speaking.

+- grids (who needs a grid) https://github.com/Heydon/fukol-grids.
+Better if you don't have things in grids.
+Not talking visual grids.
+Talking about multiple columns.
+The code for a grid if you need for a product list is tiny.

+- social media scripts.
+Heydon shows that the code should be a few bytes, but the Twitter embed script is 50k.
+Just because you didn't write it, doesn't mean it's not your fault.

+- Using aria instead of using the right element.
+Use a heading for a heading, and a button for a button etc.

+- break points.
+If you don't use device breakpoints, then you'll only add break points when the content breaks.
+That's less code.

-## 2. Chunk information across pages
+## 3. Chunk information across pages

 If you still need the feature then consider chunking up big tasks into smaller tasks.
 Form design has one thing per page as a design pattern.
 But we can extend this to other examples.